On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: A Fano-Based Framework for Nonstationary Bandit Problems

 Consequently,~\eqref{eq:fano1} implies

-The strength of~\eqref{eq:fano1-bandit1} is that it yields regret lower bounds \emph{without} requiring a direct implication of the form ``(under an appropriate separation condition) small (partial) regret \(\Rightarrow\) correct (coordinate-wise) identification,'' an implication that is used both in the prior interactive Fano methods reviewed in Section~\ref{sec:ourfano} and in our Approach~I, but that can fail in certain nonstationary constructions.
-Instead, we adopt an \emph{information cost} perspective: we construct \(\{P_\nu\}_{\nu\in\mathcal V}\) and an estimator \(\widehat u(Z,b)\) such that for some \(\rho\in(0,1)\),
+The advantage of~\eqref{eq:fano1-bandit1} is that it yields regret lower bounds \emph{without} requiring a direct reduction from small (partial) regret to correct (coordinate-wise) identification, a step needed in Approach~I but one that may fail in some nonstationary constructions.
+Instead, we take an \emph{information-cost} view: we construct \(\{P_\nu\}_{\nu\in\mathcal V}\) and an estimator \(\widehat u(Z,b)\) such that for some \(\rho\in(0,1)\),

-An intuitive interpretation of \eqref{eq:fano1-bandit1} and \eqref{eq:fano1-reduction1} is as follows: under any policy \(\pi\), once the reference is revealed, the coordinate-wise identification error admits a nontrivial \emph{upper} bound.
-Then, by \eqref{eq:fano1-bandit1}, the learner must have acquired a sufficient amount of information about the underlying coordinate; in our construction, acquiring this information necessarily incurs some partial regret.
-In many nonstationary constructions, once \(b\) is revealed, information about \(u\) is acquired only through actions that incur regret, which makes \eqref{eq:fano1-reduction1} easier to verify than a direct reduction \eqref{eq:fano1-reduction}.
-We use this approach to prove Theorem~\ref{thm:lower-general-1}.